sharonmiracle/Coding/README.md

 22) Program to find the Factorial of a number by uing recursion
 23) Program to print the Fiboncci series of a number 'n' without uing recursion
 24) Program to print the Fiboncci series of a number 'n' by uing recursion
+25) Program to calculate the sum of 'n' numbers (METHOD 2)